mdn/content/files/en-us/web/css/interpolate-size/index.md

 ### Values that can be interpolated

-At the time of writing, the following intrinsic values can be opted-in to animations:
+The following intrinsic values can currently be opted-in to animations:

 - `auto`
 - {{cssxref("min-content")}}